 Sean M. Pollock, Ph.D.

 Dr. Pollock earned his Ph.D in History from Harvard University (2006), where he received multiple teaching awards, including the Thomas T. Hoopes Prize for senior thesis advising and the Stephen Botein Prize for teaching in History and Literature.
-He has also taught at Yale University and the University of New Haven, and was Postdoctoral Fellow at the Harriman Institute for Russian, Eurasian, and Eastern European Studies at Columbia University (2007).
+He received teaching excellence awards at Yale University and the University of New Haven, and was Postdoctoral Fellow at the Harriman Institute for Russian, Eurasian, and Eastern European Studies at Columbia University (2007).
 Since joining the Department of History in 2008, he has received recognition for teaching excellence in General Education (2009, 2010, 2011, 2013, 2014) and Writing across the Curriculum (2009, 2010, 2013) until the awards were discontinued in 2015.
 He was the 2013 Phi Alpha Theta Outstanding Faculty Member (Department of History) and the recipient of the College of Liberal Arts Outstanding Teaching Award for 2015.
 In addition to teaching in traditional classroom settings, he has designed and taught asynchronous and synchronous online courses at every level, and has advanced the university's mission to engage in meaningful community service by teaching service‐learning courses in partnership with Dayton's Thurgood Marshall High School.
 He chaired the University Undergraduate Curriculum Committee and the Faculty Senate Taskforce on Distance Education, served as the inaugural Faculty Director of the Center for Teaching and Learning (2014-18), and represented the College of Liberal Arts on Faculty Senate (2012-2018).
 Pollock has published on various dimensions of Russian empire-building in the Caucasus and laws concerning Russian subjecthood, and his current research focuses on the history and memory of Russia's 1812 campaign against Napoleonic France.
 He recently served as Special Assistant to the Provost for Wright State Online and currently directs the MA in History program.

 Curriculum Vitae